robseb/rsyocto/README.md

 As described, I attach great importance to easy-to-use and powerful Integrated development environments (**IDE**) for the Linux application development, due to the fact that the requirement and complexity of embedded applications grows exponentially year after year and the only way to counter act this trend are simple to install and use IDEs.

-On the Linux generation site, I could simplify the complex multi-stage bootloader and Linux generation process with my Python scripts and pre-installed Bus-tools and the ARM Development (DS-5) Studio integration can help with hardware-level development and trace debugging.
+**On the Linux generation site, I could simplify the complex multi-stage bootloader and Linux generation process with my Python scripts and pre-installed Bus-tools and the ARM Development (DS-5) Studio integration can help with hardware-level development and trace debugging**.
 For the Linux Desktop application development, I used following approach for my project: